-In some cases, physicians have been hesitant to follow LaPOST orders without first reassessing the person's wishes in the current clinical situation.
-However, Louisiana law passed during the 2010 Legislative Session (ACT 954) and revised June 13, 2016 requires that LaPOST be followed until a review is completed by the accepting health care professional.
-The LaPOST document must be followed even if the physician who has signed the document is not on the medical staff of the treating facility.
+In some cases, physicians have been hesitant to follow LaPOST orders without first reassessing the resident's wishes in the current clinical situation.
+However, Louisiana law passed during the 2010 Legislative Session (Act 954) and revised June 13, 2016, requires that LaPOST be followed until a review is completed by the accepting health care professional.
+The LaPOST document must be followed even if the physician who has signed the document is not on the medical staff of the treating facility but is licensed to practice medicine in Louisiana.